zankd/stable_diffusion_change_models/README.md

  - Clone this repository to your local machine.
  - Install the required dependencies.
- - Update the url variable in the script to point to your local StyleGAN API server.
+ - Update the URL variable in the script to point to your local StyleGAN API server.
  - Customize the new_payload dictionary with your desired image generation settings and prompts.
  - Ready to go!